AxelBadam/AxelBadam/README.md

 # Hello there 👋

-- Studying at Hive Helsinki (Software Development)
+- Student at Hive Helsinki (Software Development)
 - Unix CLI, C, C++, Git, Docker, Javascript, Python, HTML
 - Interested in Cybersecurity and cloud engineering as well as Web dev.
 - Ergonomics enthusiast :)